NaclTea/AWS_CFD_Training/README.md

 - `teardown/` — clean cluster deletion

 ## Usage
-See each directory for scripts and
+See each directory for scripts and explanations on how to implement each step correctly and issues you might face (which I did)!